lantunes/cellpylib/doc/additional.rst

 Reversible CA
 ~~~~~~~~~~~~~

 Elementary CA can be explicitly made to be reversible.
-CellPyLib has a class, `ReversibleRule`, which can be used to
+CellPyLib has a class,
-decorate a rule, making it reversible.
-The following example demonstrates the creation of the elementary reversible CA
+:py:class:`~cellpylib.ca_functions.ReversibleRule`, which can be used to decorate a rule, making it reversible.
+The
-rule 90R:
+following example demonstrates the creation of the elementary reversible CA rule 90R:

 .. code-block::